https://www.deakin.edu.au/__data/assets/image/0006/551823/31801_master-of-engineering-professional_hero.jpg

 Advance your career with invaluable professional experience opportunities while you study.
 Deakin partners with industry to provide you with practical work experience opportunities, the capacity to apply your skills to real-world problems, and the opportunity to form professional networks prior to graduation.

 With a huge demand for engineering graduates globally, you will be positioned for an exciting career ahead.
-Skilled engineers are needed across all sectors, with employers looking for graduates who are fully equipped with advanced engineering, project management and interpersonal skills and capable of starting work immediately.
+Skilled engineers are needed across all sectors, with employers seeking graduates who are fully equipped with advanced engineering, project management and interpersonal skills, and are capable of starting work immediately.

 Read More